swergroup/paypal-shortcodes/readme.txt

 === Paypal Shortcodes ===
 Contributors: swergroup, pixline
 Donate link: http://pixline.net/wordpress-plugins/
-Tags: paypal, shortcode, integration
-Requires at least: 2.5
+Tags: paypal, shortcode, integration, paypal buttons, cart, e-commerce, ecommerce, shopping cart, Requires at least: 3.4.2
 Tested up to: 3.4.2
 Stable tag: trunk

-This plugin allow to insert Paypal buttons in your posts or pages, with a shortcode like [paypal type="add|view"].
+This plugin allow to insert Paypal buttons in your posts or pages with a shortcode like [paypal type="add|view"].

 == Description ==

 This plugin allow to insert Paypal buttons in your posts or pages, just using a shortcode.
-This plugin don't have a management panel at this time, you'll need to edit paypal-shortcodes.php and follow the comments.

-Currently supported:
-* Add to cart
-* View cart

-= Usage =
+You can define your email and currency in the Settings › Writing admin panel.

-[paypal type="add" name="Item Name vol. 1" amount="12.99"]
+= [paypal type="add" name="Item Name vol. 1" amount="12.99"] =

-This shortcode will print the "Add to cart" image, which will add "Item Name vol. 1" (priced 12.99) to your paypal cart.
+This shortcode will print the "Add to cart" button: it will add "Item Name vol. 1" (priced 12.99[currency]) in your paypal cart.

-[paypal type="view"]
+= [paypal type="view"] =

-This shortcode will print the "View cart" image.
+This shortcode will print the "View cart" button.

 == Changelog ==

+= 0.3 =

+(12/11/2012) new mantainer, rewrite.

+= 0.1 =

-* 0.1		(16/05/2008) first release
+(16/05/2008) first release

-= Credits =

-This plugin is GPL&copy; 2008 Paolo Tresso / [Pixline](http://pixline.net/)
+This plugin is GPL&copy; 2008 Paolo Tresso / [SWER Siti internet Torino](http://swergroup.com/sviluppo/siti-internet-torino/)

 == Installation ==